OpenBao Restore Using MinIO

 • 2025-11-08_09-30-45-connect-openbao.snap

-• Download unseal keys reference: Navigate to foundation-pf bucket → openbao-backupunseal-keys/.
+• Download the unseal key reference file: Navigate to foundation-pf bucket → openbao-backupunseal-keys/.

 • Download the file that matches your chosen snapshot timestamp, for example: 2025-11-07_13-10-12-connect-openbao-unseal-keys.txt.